 On slick and slippery road surfaces, drivers must be careful to avoid sudden inputs that can lead to loss of traction.
 This includes both harsh braking and sharp steering.
 In bad weather, drivers should maintain safe following distances and approach all intersections with caution.
 On slick road surfaces, slamming on the brakes is more likely to lead to a skid, and turning too sharply will generally be ineffective.

 On icy and snowy roads, faulty brakes, worn tires, and other maintenance issues present enhanced dangers for a poorly maintained vehicle’s owner, and other drivers around them.
 Before driving in hazardous weather conditions, it is important for all drivers to make sure that their vehicles are up to the task.

 5. Not Removing Snow from the Roof.

 When scraping the windshield and brushing newly fallen snow from a vehicle, it is essential to remove all of the snow.
 Too often, drivers only clear their windows, ignoring the heavy and potentially hazardous piles of snow on their roofs.
 When this snow gets blown off on the road, it can create white-out conditions and slick patches for drivers behind them.

 Injured in NJ?
 Call for a Free Consultation

 Law Offices of Jeffrey S. Hasson, P.C. is a personal injury law firm that represents auto accident victims throughout New Jersey.
-If you get injured in a weather-related accident and believe that a negligent driver may be to blame, we encourage you to contact us for a free, no-obligation consultation.
+If you get injured in a weather-related accident and believe that a negligent driver may be to blame, we encourage you to contact our Hackensack personal injury lawyers for a free, no-obligation consultation.
 To find out if you may be entitled to financial recovery, call (201) 928-0300 or tell us about the accident online today.